smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #72 - Under Warranty

 Your laptop repair shop offers a 30-day warranty on its repair services.
-From the following dataset, you need to determine all rework that falls under warranty.
+From the following dataset, determine all rework that falls under warranty.

 | Repair ID | Customer ID | Repair Date |
 |-----------|-------------|-------------|